About Language Minority Voting Rights

 themselves, but also newspaper notices required by state law, website information, and other

-election information - and determining whether the same information is being made available
+election information - and seeks to determine whether the same information is being made available

 to each language minority community and whether the translated materials are actually provided